A Quick Step-by-Step Guide to Building a Landing Page

 Step 2 – Select a Template

-I recommend you use a “Drag & Drop” templates.
+I recommend you use a “Drag & Drop” template.
 These can easily be modified to suit your needs.
 Let’s assume you want to build a landing page where you offer a free guide/book or other giveaway in exchange for your visitor’s contact details.
 For example…I created this page where I give away my free ebook “How to Make Super Affiliate Commissions“.

 Use the drop-down to filter the list by “Lead capture” and “highest converting”.
 Once selected you can preview your page and then start building.